jctaoo/stella/README.md

 ```shell
 gatsby new blog https://github.com/jctaoo/stella.git
 ```
 3. Place your content in `./blog/content` and modify the field named `siteMetadata` in `./blog/gatsby-config.ts`.
-(For all configure options, check [Gatsby Config API](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/))
+(For all configure options check [Configure Options](./Configure%20Options.md).
+Also check [Gatsby Config API](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/))

 If you don't want to install Gatsby cli globally, just clone this repository to install. (first and second steps below)

+## Passage Meta Data

+Stella use yaml Markdown mate data, view in [HelloWorld.md](./content/posts/HelloWorld.md)

+Stella supports following meta data fields:
+- category: (string optional)

+- tags: (string[] optional)

+- title: (string required)

+- identifier: (string optional) The unique id of passage.

+- topImage: (string optional) The path of large image.
+The image will show on the top of passage.

+- topImageAlt: (string optional) The alt value of topImage.

+- circleImage: (string optional) The path of circle image.
+The circle image will show beside title.
+It's useful when you want to show avatar.

+- abbr: (string optional): The short version of the passage, Stella will display it in the thumbnail passage view, if the value is not provided, Stella will automatically intercept it.

+- updateDates: (string[] optional) Format with 'YYYY-M-D', and in descending order of time.

 ## Debug / Test your site